Rakibul73/CR_Alarm/README.md

 - [x] Making a api backend & hosting
 - [x] Auto fetching tweets/post from api
 - [x] Adding Background service (App can be closed from recent tab)
-- [ ] Making a functional UI
+- [x] Making a functional UI
-- [ ] Allow users the ability to select whose tweets or posts they want to follow.
 - [x] Adding Facebook api support (only when FB Group is public)
-- [ ] Allow users the ability to select which group posts they want to follow.
+- [x] Allow users the ability to select which group posts they want to follow.
+- [ ] Allow users the ability to select whose tweets they want to follow.

 <!-- - [ ] Multi-language Support
     - [ ] Chinese
     - [ ] Spanish -->